Staten Island Construction Accident Lawyer

 Our reputation for client-focused representation and maximized results has won us many accolades, including New York Super Lawyers, Attorney and Practice Magazine’s Top 10 Plaintiff’s Personal Injury Award, and The National Trial Lawyers Association’s Top 40 Under 40 Trial Lawyers list.

 When you turn to our attorneys, we’ll pursue all possible sources of compensation on your behalf.
-We handle third-party personal injury lawsuits and workers’ compensation cases in-house, so you don’t have to worry about hiring multiple firms or juggling different legal teams.
-We’ll manage all aspects of your case, from investigation and evidence gathering to negotiations and litigation, if necessary.
+We handle third-party personal injury lawsuits and workers’ compensation cases in-house, so you don’t have to worry about hiring multiple firms.
+We’ll manage all aspects of your case, from investigation and evidence gathering to negotiations and litigation.

 We recognize immigrants’ vital role in Staten Island’s construction industry and proudly represent them when they get injured on the job.
 As a multilingual law firm, our attorneys speak Spanish, Russian, and English, so we’re ready to provide quality representation in your preferred language.